-F = Forecast.
+Note: from 2021 consolidated accounts; F = Forecast.
 Source: City of Zagreb, Moody's Investors Service

 We expect Zagreb to continue making effective use of new EU funding opportunities offered in the 2021-2027 programming period, without exerting excessive pressure on its budget.
-This will diversify its funding sources for capital investment in 2022, with EU funds likely to account for about 25%-30% of the total capex.
-A further 30%-35% will come from the city's own operating balance and new borrowings will cover the remaining 40%.
+This will diversify its funding sources for capital investment in 2022 and 2023.

-The city will reevaluate its investment priorities following the damages caused by the earthquake.
+The city will reevaluate its investment priorities following the damages caused by the 2020 earthquake.
 However, the capital spending plan focuses on infrastructure, including public transportation, road maintenance, social service facilities, healthcare, water supply and sewage, energy efficiency measures and solid waste treatment facilities.
 As an EU member state, Croatia received financial aid from the EU Solidarity Fund amounting to €683.7 million (HRK5.1 billion) in November 2020, to alleviate the costs for reconstruction in the capital city and the surrounding area of Zagreb.
 The City of Zagreb has estimated an initial amount of HRK2.4 billion for co-funding from the EU Solidarity Plan for the restoration of earthquake damages.
-Although these grants will have neutral impact on the financial performance of the city given that they are earmarked for the earthquake affected infrastructure, this financial assistance will significantly reduce the pressure on Zagreb's finances and limiting its borrowing needs.
+Although these grants will have neutral impact on the financial performance of the city given that they are earmarked for the earthquake affected infrastructure, this financial assistance is significantly reducing the pressure on Zagreb's finances and limiting its borrowing needs.